-If a crystal is not connected across pins XTAL1 and XTAL2, apply a 3 MHz to 12 MHz clock to XTAL1 pin and wait for at least 10 milliseconds.
+If a crystal is not connected across pins XTAL1 and XTAL2, apply a 3 MHz to 24 MHz clock to XTAL1 pin and wait for at least 10 milliseconds.

-- Enable serial programming by sending the Programming Enable serial instruction to pin MOSI/ P1.5.
+- 2. Enable serial programming by sending the Programming Enable serial instruction to pin MOSI/P1.5.
 The frequency of the shift clock supplied at pin SCK/P1.7 needs to be less than the CPU clock at XTAL1 divided by 40. - 3.
-The Code array is programmed one byte at a time by supplying the address and data together with the appropriate Write instruction.
+The Code or Data array is programmed one byte at a time by supplying the address and data together with the appropriate Write instruction.
 The selected memory location is first automatically erased before new data is written.
-The write cycle is self-timed and typically takes less than 2.5 ms at 5V and less than 10 ms at 2.7V.

-- 4. Any memory location can be verified by using the Read instruction which returns the content at the selected address at serial output MISO/P1.6. - 5.
-At the end of a programming session, RST can be set low to commence normal operation.
+The write cycle is selftimed and typically takes less than 2.5 ms at 5V. - 4.
+Any memory location can be verified by using the Read instruction which returns the content at the selected address at serial output MISO/P1.6. - 5.
+At the end of a programming session, RST can be set low to commence normal operation. - 6.
 Power-off sequence (if needed):

 Set XTAL1 to "L" (if a crystal is not used).

 Set RST to "L".